BlossomiShymae/snip-snip/README.md

 # Run.
 Limit the download semaphore queue to 16.
 ./snip-snip.exe -c 16 https://raw.communitydragon.org/latest/game/data/images/
 ```
-Downloaded files and directories will be written in a relative folder called `Out`.
-If `Out` already exists, it will be overwritten!
+Downloaded files and directories will be written in a relative folder called `Out` by default.
+If a file already exists,
+it will be skipped by default.

 Wowie it totes worked (hopefully)!
 Yay!